AlfredShaw9/dapper-tipples/README.md

 **The Cocktail index page:**

 The index page uses the API to load in a brief list of the cocktails available to the user.
 The API we used had some functionality held back under a paid subscription, but it still functions, just with less items than actually available.
-My aim for this project was to make the API data access as light as possible, so this application only makes a single request at a time to the API, and it will referance data it already has if it can as opposed to reloading the API several times.
+My aim for this project was to make the API data access as light as possible, so this application only makes a single request at a time to the API, and it will reference data it already has if it can as opposed to reloading the API several times.
 The code on this page loads the API through the loader.js that is shown above.

 The code: